Return of Title IV Funds Policy

 - Distribute responsibility for returning unearned aid by the school and the student.
 The amount of Title IV funds that must be returned to the Title IV Program is calculated by multiplying the total institutional cost by the percentage of unearned aid.

-- Allocate unearned aid back to the Title IV Program in the following
+- Allocate unearned aid back to the Title IV Program in the following order:

 - Federal Unsubsidized Stafford Loan